School Code of Behaviour

 1. Chairperson/Principal to sanction immediate suspension pending discussion with parents.

-2. Expulsion will be considered in an extreme case in accordance with Rule 130 (6) i.e “No pupil can be struck off the rolls for breaches of discipline without prior consent of patron and until alternative arrangements are made for enrolment of pupil at another suitable school in the locality”
+2. Expulsion will be considered in an extreme case in accordance with Rule 130 (6) i.e. “No pupil can be struck off the rolls for breaches of discipline without prior consent of patron and until alternative arrangements are made for enrolment of pupil at another suitable school in the locality”.

+Any incident of serious misbehaviour may be reported to the Board of Management.
 In the event of continuous serious misbehaviour the Board reserves the right to authorise the Chairperson or Principal to exclude a pupil or pupils from school.
 The maximum initial period of such exclusion shall be three school days.
 If a further period of suspension is deemed necessary the Board will meet to determine such suspension as per Rule 130, Rules for National Schools.